cheesegrits/filament-phone-numbers/README.md

 This will use your globally configured region, database and display formats.

-It will attempt to set a mask based on your region, and will automatically validate the number according to the configured region in "permissive" mode, where it just checks that the number is has the correct number of digits.
+It will attempt to set a mask based on your region, and will automatically validate the number according to the configured region in "permissive" mode, where it just checks that the number has the correct number of digits.

 The full set of options is as follows.